sameer58/handwritten-digit-recognizer/README.md

 │── models/               # Saved trained model (.h5 or .keras)

+⚠️ The trained model file (mnist_model.h5) is large, so it’s not included in this repo.
+You can download it from [https://drive.google.com/file/d/1PqHXYMxR99ZppFoMaRsTomYaFuwzzWqZ/view?usp=sharing].

 │── static/               # (Optional) CSS, JS, images for web app

 │── templates/            # (Optional) HTML templates for Flask